314programs/314Productivity/README.md

 **How to install 314Productivity?**
 1. Download this Github folder.
+(Click on code and download as ZIP file)
 2. Unzip the downloaded Github folder.
 3. Open extension settings on your browser.
 4. Click on developer mode.